 Join us for an hour, evening or stay all night at any of the above sites!!!

-We are in the tenth year of our lease for the Chapel at 3051 North Christiana Avenue.
+We are in the twelfth year of our lease for the Chapel at 3051 North Christiana Avenue.
 This beautiful chapel is available for retreats, group meetings, Holy Hours ,and Holy Masses.
 We have room for luncheons, breakfast groups, and dinner facilities to compliment your varied needs.